EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 In-depth analysis and comparisons written by our mortgage research team.

-Standard Chartered conventional 3.78%, Dubai Islamic Bank Islamic 3.90%.
-Full rate table across 20+ banks with reversion margins, fixed period comparison, and who should fix vs go variable this month.
+Emirates NBD conventional 3.89%, Sharjah Islamic Bank Islamic 3.75%.
+Full rate table across major UAE banks with reversion margins, fixed period comparison, and who should fix rather than go variable.

-By Fatima Al Rashid · 10 min read Read article →
+By the Editorial Team · 10 min read Read article →

 How to get a mortgage pre-approval in the UAE: step-by-step